Doing work to trees on private property

-If the tree is in a conservation area, you may need to apply for permission to work on it.
+- If the tree is in a conservation area, you may need to apply for permission to work on it.

-You need to apply at least six weeks in advance if you want to work on trees where one of the following applies:
+If you are in a conservation area you need to apply at least six weeks in advance if you want to work on trees where one of the following applies:

 During the six-week period we:

-can protect trees of value and may make a tree preservation order
+- can protect trees of value and may make a tree preservation order

-may issue a letter of no objection
+- may issue a letter of no objection

-may allow the notification period to lapse - after this you can carry out the works you gave notice for, but no more.
+- may allow the notification period to lapse - after this you can carry out the works you gave notice for, but no more.

 You should source plants responsibly from a domestic nursery.
 To make sure your tree is healthy and not infected by foreign pests or disease, you should buy a tree that is either: